engin100/950/labs/lab-7.md

     _Figure 5: Project Creation Wizard popup_

-6. Now you should add two libraries we have given you.
+6. Now you should add the libraries we have given you.
 To do this, you can drag and drop the libraries into the project.
 They may show up in "Free Documents".
 If they do, then you will need to drag them up to the project and drop them in there.
 Once they are added, save the project.

 7. Look at the Projects Tab on the left side of the screen.
 Right click your project name in bold and click Add New to Project -> Schematic.
 A blank piece of paper should appear on the screen.
 This is where you are to lay out your schematic drawing.
 A few instructions for laying out a schematic: